 1. Use a bread knife.

-Start by cutting vertical slits into the bread, being careful not to cut through the bottom.
+2. Start with vertical slits – begin by cutting vertical slits into the bread, being careful not to cut through the bottom.
 The deeper you go, though, the more room you’ll have to place the spinach and artichoke mixture.

 Now that you know what makes sourdough bread so amazing and how to get the perfect cuts for your pull-apart bread, here’s the rest of what you need to know.